 Louise stands out not because she is so spectacular, but because she is so remarkably ordinary.
-In her mid-twenties, she still lives with her parents and helps her family in their support of her older and brainy sister who left for college only to return home pregnant and unmarried.
+In her mid-twenties, she still lives with her parents and helps her family in their support of her older and brainy sister, who left for college only to return home pregnant and unmarried.
 When Louise’s boss of six years sells The Buttered Bun, a diner located at the foot of the castle, she finds herself like so many others, in line at the unemployment center and being offered jobs for which she is almost always ill-suited.
-Things become more desperate when her father admits that his own job may be in jeopardy.
-It is only then that she accepts a job as a care assistant, working for the Traynor family whose wealth is closely tied to the nearby castle.
+Things become more desperate when her father admits that his job may be in jeopardy.
+It is only then that Louise accepts a position as a care assistant, working for the Traynor family whose wealth is closely tied to the nearby castle.
 The job and the Traynor family will change her life forever.

 Will Traynor is a handsome, thirtyish financier who also resides with his parents, but that is about the only thing he and Louise have in common.
 Will is quadriplegic, injured when struck down as he ran to catch a cab in London.
 At the time Mrs. Traynor hires Louise, Will has been living an angry, painful, wheelchair-bound life for two years.
 Louise, with no real experience as a caretaker, is surprised to get the offer based solely on her previous boss’s recommendation, describing her as “a warm, chatty, and life-enhancing presence.”
 Louise is further confounded to find that the job will only last six months.

 Why the job is to last only six months is a mystery slowly and surreptitiously revealed well into that time period.
-Slowly, by fits and starts, Will and Louise begin a relationship that the reader roots for, despite its obvious limitations.
+Gradually, by fits and starts, Will and Louise begin a relationship that the reader roots for, despite its obvious limitations.
 Theirs is a relationship that teeter-totters to an unlikely and thoroughly unexpected balance and rhythm.
 Me Before You is not some sappy love story.
-Everything that Louise learns from the privileged world of Will Traynor takes its toll on her own life each night when she leaves the palatial estate and returns to her home, her parents, her sister, nephew and aging grandfather
+Everything that Louise learns from the privileged world of Will Traynor takes its toll on her own life each night when she leaves the palatial estate and returns to her home, her parents, her sister, nephew, and aging grandfather